awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-executing-manually.md

 1. Choose **Execute**\.

 1. Choose **Execute this step** when you are ready to start the first step of the automation\.
-The automation proceeds with step one and pauses before running any subsequent steps specified in the Automation document you chose in step 3 of this procedure\.
-If the document has multiple steps, you must select **Execute this step** for each step for the workflow to proceed\.
+The automation proceeds with step one and pauses before running any subsequent steps specified in the runbook you chose in step 3 of this procedure\.
+If the runbook has multiple steps, you must select **Execute this step** for each step for the automation to proceed\.
+Each time you choose **Execute this step** the action runs\.
 **Note**
 The console displays the status of the automation\.
 If the automation fails to run a step, see [Troubleshooting Systems Manager Automation](automation-troubleshooting.md)\.

-1. After you complete all steps specified in the Automation document, choose **Complete and view results** to finish the automation and view the results\.
+1. After you complete all steps specified in the runbook, choose **Complete and view results** to finish the automation and view the results\.

 ## Running an automation step by step \(command line\)<a name="automation-working-executing-manually-commandline"></a>